nekonyuu/nekonyuu.github.io/content/posts/developer-life-with-wsl.md

 In order to get a better shell experience, first, search for Windows Terminal from the store and install it, you'll get near-Linux-like terminal emulator experience :).

 Now, let's try installing one, for example Debian.
-Search for it, hit Install, then once it's ready, open your new Windows Terminal and run:
+Search for it on the Store, hit Install, then once it's ready, open your new Windows Terminal and run:

     nekon@ASANA $ debian
     Installing, this may take a few minutes...